digitalfabrik/entitlementcard/docs/development-setup.md

 ### Prerequisites

-You can either use the open-source docker replacement podman/podman-compose or classic docker/docker-compose.
+You can either use the open-source docker replacement podman/podman-compose or classic docker/docker compose.

 #### Podman